 Your first option is a traditional furnace, which you might have installed in the home now.
 Furnaces are responsible for heating the home using fuel and are controlled by a thermostat.
 The drawback is that they consume a lot of energy.

 The second option is a heat pump, which is designed to keep the home’s temperature comfortable and consistent.
 In the winter, warm air is brought in, sucked into the heat pump and circulated throughout the home.
 In the summer, warm air is pushed back outdoors.

-Since winters don’t get particularly cold in Arizona, heat pumps have been a popular choice for desert homeowners.
-But even in cold-weather states, air-source heat pumps are becoming more common due to their efficiency and cost effectiveness.
+Since winters don’t get particularly cold in Arizona, heat pumps have been a popular choice for dessert homeowners.
+But even in cold-weather states, air-source heat pumps are becoming more common due to their efficiency and cost-effectiveness.